 Children can then use this knowledge to ‘de-code’ new words that they hear or see.

 However, children in nursery have important steps to learn before they are ready for learning the letter sounds.
-At Osborne Nursery School we use phase 1 phonics to develop a child’s ability to listen to, make, explore and talk about sounds.
-Phase 1 is a vital phase that should never end for children, throughout this phase children will develop their speaking and listening skills.
+At Osborne Nursery School we use prephonics to develop a child’s ability to listen to, make, explore and talk about sounds.
+This is a vital phase that should never end for children, throughout this phase children will develop their speaking and listening skills.
 Below you can find some activities to support with this at home.

 This phase is split into 7 aspects that are explored and developed through games.

 Aspect 1 – Environmental sounds – The aim of this aspect is to raise children’s awareness of the sounds around them and to develop their listening skills.

 Aspect 2 – Instrumental sounds – This aspect aims to develop children’s awareness of sounds made by various instruments and noise makers.

 Aspect 3 – Body percussion – The aim of this aspect is to develop children’s awareness of sounds and rhythms.
 Activities include singing songs and action rhymes, listening to music and developing a sounds vocabulary.

 Aspect 4 – Rhythm and rhyme – This aspect aims to develop children’s appreciation and experiences of rhythm and rhyme in speech and song.

 Aspect 5 – Alliteration – This aspect focuses on initial sounds of words.

 Aspect 6 – Voice sounds – The aim is to distinguish between different vocal sounds and to begin oral blending and segmenting.